enoklearn/engineering/modules/tooling.md

 ----

 <details open>
-   <summary><b>Command Line</b></summary><br/>
+   <summary><b>Using the Shell</b></summary><br/>

-   With this topic, you’ll learn about how to use the command line and how to create scripts to make running complex commands easier.
+   With this topic, you’ll learn about how to use the shell on your operating system and how to create scripts to make running complex commands easier.

    #### Learning Outcomes
    * Describe what a command line interface is and how you might use it